 Despite being an important aspect of written English, punctuation is often taken too lightly.
 It doesn't take much to understand the difference between "Let us eat Daddy", and "Let us eat, Daddy".
 In order for the reader to understand the pauses and emphasis in sentences, students should use punctuation marks.
-By helping young learners use periods, commas, colons, question marks, exclamation points, our punctuation worksheets take the hassle out of this topic.
+By helping young learners in grade 1 through grade 6 use periods, commas, colons, question marks, exclamation points, our punctuation worksheets take the hassle out of this topic.
+Our free worksheets provide the perfect start for their practice!

 At its core, this punctuation chart is a cute endeavor to transform learning this topic into a pleasant and personable experience.
 It includes common punctuation marks, and explains their uses.